EricKutschera/word-problems-machine-learning/README.txt

   * To find the set of unique templates:
     $ python main.py find-template-set

-    This can take about an hour and will output to unique_templates.json A pretty printed version is committed to the repo
+    This can take about two hours and will output to unique_templates.json A pretty printed version is committed to the repo

   * To extract a feature vector for an example derivation: